Positive Affirmations for Those Hard Chronic Illness Days

 You start to wonder if the rest of your life will always be like this and how you will make it.

-When I have those moments of little to no hope, I write down and read off positive affirmations.
-While this is far from a cure and won't make my endometriosis disappear, it has become the comfort blanket that helps me get through.
+When I have those moments of little to no hope, I write down and read aloud positive affirmations.
+While this is far from a cure and won't make my endometriosis disappear, it has become the comfort blanket that helps me get through those times.
+Yes, even on those really hard and painful days.

-Since my official diagnosis in 2017, I have found managing my chronic illness requires one crucial thing: changing the way I think and what I spend my time thinking about.
+Since my official diagnosis in 2017, I have found that managing my chronic illness requires one crucial thing: changing the way I think and what I spend my time thinking about.

-For me, spending my time thinking about my pain and feeling hopeless well led me down a road of destruction and depression.
-This most certainly did not help my pain or feeling of hopelessness.
+For me, spending my time thinking about my pain and feeling hopeless led me down a road of destruction and depression.
+This most certainly did not help my pain or my feeling of hopelessness.

-I repeated them daily.
-All day if I needed to.
+I repeated them daily—all day if I needed to.

-Your brain becomes stronger and more resilient with the information you feed it.
-So make sure you are feeding it good thoughts.
+Your brain becomes stronger and more resilient with the information you feed it, so make sure you are feeding it good thoughts.

 Another thing, continuous negative thoughts to the brain can trigger inflammation, causing your chronic illness to feel twice as bad.

-I know you think it isn't as simple as repeating affirmations and feeling better.
+I know you might think it isn't as simple as repeating affirmations and feeling better.
 And you are correct.

 Learning to change your mindset and rewire your brain won't happen overnight.
 It isn't something you can just read and be done with.
+Rewiring your brain takes the active willingness to replace those negative thoughts.

 Positive daily affirmations

-That shouldn't be ignored.
+Reminder: this doesn't mean pretending your illness doesn't exist either.
+Your reality shouldn't be ignored.
 But you can certainly change the way you think and talk to yourself about it.
-So here are a few affirmations that seem to help me daily.
+Here are a few affirmations that help me daily.

 • Today, I choose to be at peace with my pain.